-4.17-Total Amount of Funds and Budget Revisions
+4.02.02-Total Amount of Funds and Budget Revisions

-The Vendor shall not be reimbursed for any expenses other than those expressly prescribed in this Contract and other Attachments incorporated herein by reference.
 CHFS shall have the right to recoup the amount of any overpayment, regardless of the reason for the overpayment.
-Any reconciliation or settlement of fund balances contained in the Summary Line Item Section of this Contract shall be negotiated between CHFS and the Second Party and determined as soon as feasible before the end of the scope of work as set forth under the Contract.
+Any reconciliation or settlement of fund balances contained in the Summary Line Item Section of this Contract shall be negotiated between CHFS and the Contractor and determined as soon as feasible before the end of the scope of work as set forth under the Contract.

-The Vendor shall not request a budget revision within the last sixty (60) days of the contract period.
+The Contractor shall not request a budget revision within the last sixty (60) days of the contract period.

-4.18-Subcontractors
+4.02.03-Subcontractors